The photon-energy spectrum in $B\to X_s\gamma$ to N$^3$LO: light-fermion and large-$N_{\rm c}$ corrections: Results

 It is convenient to define

 with $x_{\rm cut}=2 E_{\rm cut}/m_b$ such that the $E_{\rm cut}$-dependent total decay rate is given by

-Our results are shown in Tabs.~\ref{tab:BRcutKIN} and~\ref{tab:BRcutMSR} for the kinetic (keeping the factor $\overline{m}_b^2$) and MSR scheme, respectively, for various values of $E_{\rm cut}$.
-For small values of $E_{\rm cut}$ we observe a similar pattern as in Section~\ref{sub::total}: NLO, NNLO, and N$^3$LO corrections have the same sign and are negative.
-It is interesting to note that, in both renormalization schemes, for larger values of $E_{\rm cut}$ the N$^3$LO corrections change sign and become numerically large.
-This is illustrated in Fig.~\ref{fig:BRcutKIN_MSR} where we show the properly normalized decay rate $\Gamma_{77}$ as a function of $E_{\rm cut}$.
+Our results are shown in Tabs.~\ref{tab:BRcutKIN} and~\ref{tab:BRcutMSR} for the kinetic (keeping the factor $\overline{m}_b^2$) and MSR schemes, respectively, for various values of $E_{\rm cut}$.
+We observe a similar pattern as in Section~\ref{sub::total}: NLO, NNLO, and N$^3$LO corrections have the same sign and are negative.
+Figure~\ref{fig:BRcutKIN_MSR} shows the properly normalized decay rate $\Gamma_{77}$ as a function of $E_{\rm cut}$.